 I am a philosopher of mind and cognitive sciences appointed in the Philosophy Department I and the Filo-Lab Unit at the University of Granada thanks to a Juan de la Cierva Incorporacion research contract from the Spanish Ministry of Sciences and Innovation.
 Also, I am the principal investigator of two projects: “The Social Roots of Mental Disorders” as part of the Leonardo Fellowship funded by BBVA Foundation thanks to the project “The Social Roots of Mental Health” (PID2021-126826NA-I00) funded by the Spanish Ministry of Sciences and Innovation.

 A lot of my research has been concerned with how people shape each other minds (and their own) according to norms and cultural rules and how they use folk psychological concepts like belief and desire to evaluate, rationalize or blame actions when they conflict with such norms and rules.
 At the same time, I have dealt with other normative and affective concepts such as commitment or need to belong and the role they play in understanding joint actions both between humans and with social robots.

-Before gaining my current contract, I was a Postdoc Researcher at the Institut Jean Nicod (ENS, París) and the LAAS-CNRS (Toulouse) where I had the pleasure to work under the supervision of Elisabeth Pacherie with whom I still collaborate.
+Before my current position, I was a Postdoc Researcher at the Institut Jean Nicod (ENS, París) and the LAAS-CNRS (Toulouse) where I had the pleasure to work under the supervision of the amazing Elisabeth Pacherie .
 This position was funded by the ANR project “Joint Action for Human-Robot Interaction” which attempted to identify the elements that allow the establishment and maintenance of mutual understanding between humans and robots in collaborative tasks.

 During the year 2017-2018, I was a Postdoctoral Researcher at the University of Granada, where I also obtained my Ph.D in with the thesis “Talking the Way to Other Minds: Assessment, Conversation and Folk Psychology” under the supervision of Fernando Martínez-Manrique and Agustín Vicente.
 Before that, I got a MA in Cognitive Science and Language from the University of Barcelona, a MA in Logic and Philosophy of Sciences from the University of Santiago de Compostela and a BA in Philosophy from the University of Granada.